Japan, a child at each hand,

 We were so cold at this point, we just wanted to jump in with them or pick one up to cuddle.

 Back at hotel, the owner took girls Japanese grocery shopping with her in the afternoon (another nice perk that doesn't usually happen at the Marriott).
-Rob worked, I organized, re-packed & wrote.
+Rob worked, I tidied, re-packed and wrote.

 Allie's getting tall.
 We're within days of her passing me.